 However, you can promote feelings of autonomy by providing structure, guidelines and predictable consequences.
 Being involved and investing time, attention and energy are also necessary.
 Adults need to be mindful of the contagious nature of pressure and the urge to control outcomes.
 She shared her own experience as a young researcher watching parents interfere in infant motivation studies, thinking, “I would never do that!”
 Almost every parent succumbs to controlling behaviors at some point, she acknowledged.

-One counselor asked about what he called the "doomsday" aproach to the college selection process.
+One counselor asked about what he called the "doomsday" approach to the college selection process.
 “Parents think that if there’s no college decision by May 1, it will affect the rest of their child’s life.
 How do we fight that all-or-nothing fear?”

 “Because of the pressured parents phenomenon, people tend to catastrophize things,” Grolnick answered.
 “We can have faith in our kids’ abilities to be resilient.
 There are many paths to take.”